srinivas-6/German-Traffic-Sign-Detection-Benchmark-using-RetinaNet/README.md

 ![image](/assets/data_dist.png)

-Lets have a look at few images of the dataset, the code for visualization can be found in
+Lets have a look at few images of the dataset, follow the code in  for visualization and splitting the data

 ![image](/assets/input.png)